github-vet/rangeclosure-findings/README.md

 }
 ```

-As another example, in [the below finding](https://github.com/zikichombo/plug/blob/06941afb0420c1fbd344a7665b1a6cf2706a6981/graph.go#L37-L45), the undesirable behavior also occurs.
+As another example, in [the below finding](https://github.com/zikichombo/plug/blob/06941afb0420c1fbd344a7665b1a6cf2706a6981/graph.go#L37-L45), undesirable behavior also occurs.
 Updates to the value of `n` race against the start of the goroutine, ensuring there is no guarantee that `.Run()` will be called on every value in `g.nodes`, which is clearly the intent of the range loop.
 ```go
 for _, n := range g.nodes {
   wg.Add(1)